 Preventing Shoulder Injuries

-Hi, this is Clyde, editor of the NRS e-News email newsletter.
+Hi, this is Clyde from NRS.
 I'm here to talk about shoulder injury in boaters and how to hopefully prevent it.
 I'm not a medical professional, but I have personal experience with this injury and have information to share from an orthopedic surgeon and physical therapists.
 I'll include my personal experience at the end of the article for those who are interested.

 The Anatomy of the Shoulder

 Interview with Dr. Timothy J. Flock, M.D., Lewiston, Idaho, an orthopedic specialist for 22 years.

 “Most of the problems of the shoulder are rotator cuff related.
 The rotator cuff is a sleeve of four muscles, and their associated tendons, in the shoulder.
 The one on the top, the superior aspect of the shoulder, is the supraspinatus.
 The one in the front is called the subscapularis.
 Then there are two in the back, the intraspinatus and the teres minor.
 And in the middle of the rotator cuff, on top, is the biceps tendon, which is also part of the rotator cuff.
 The rotator cuff parts most susceptible to injury and degeneration are the supraspinatus and biceps tendon.

 “Not that much arthritis occurs in the shoulder because it's not a weight-bearing joint.
 So, most problems with athletes and recreational people are related to the rotator cuff.
 It becomes problematic as part of the aging process and also from use.
 The key to preventing problems is to maximize the tone of the rotator cuff muscles and to minimize things that will cause them to degenerate.”